Induced magnetosphere and ionosphere investigations

-Simulations in Figure 1 are obtained for average solar wind condition and by means of the BATR-US code publicly available here, and it describes the most probable configuration expected during the BepiColombo flyby (to be confirmed and updated when the data will be available and analyzed).
+Simulations in Figure 1are obtained for average solar wind conditions and by means of the BATR-US code publicly availablehere, and it describes the most probable configuration expected during the BepiColombo flyby.
 Left panel shows the proton density as it increases in the subsolar region above the planetary surface, and along a wide shell around the planet that elongates in the anti-solar direction forming a wake.
-It also shows BepiColombo trajectory during the flyby (in red the portion lying above the X-Y plane): it will cross the extended region of the different interactions occurring between the solar wind and interplanetary magnetic field on one side, and the planet Venus on the other.
-It will come from the outer unperturbed solar wind, through the bow shock, the compressed proton density region in the magnetosheath, the ion composition boundary, ionosphere and magnetotail.
-Simulation is completed also by the expected morphology of the planetary induced magnetic field in the X-Y plane (Figure 1, right panel).
+It also shows BepiColombo trajectory during the first flyby (in red the portion lying above the X-Y plane): it crossed the extended region of the different interactions occurring between the solar wind and interplanetary magnetic field on one side, and the planet Venus on the other.
+BepiColombo came from the Sun direction where there was the outer unperturbed solar wind, then crossed the bow shock, the compressed proton density region in the magnetosheath, the ion composition boundary, the ionosphere and finally went in the magnetotail.
+Simulation is also completed by the expected morphology of the planetary induced magnetic field in the X-Y plane (Figure 1, right panel).

-The occurrence of the BepiColombo flybys at Venus on October 15th 2020, together with the presence of a suite of instrumentation (onboard both MMO and MPO) fully devoted to the magnetospheric studies, can allow a detailed study of the extent, interactions, magnetic and density discontinuities, of the many interactions occurring between the solar wind and the environment of Venus.
+The occurrence of the BepiColombo flyby at Venus on October 15th 2020, together with the presence of a suite of instrumentation (onboard both MMO and MPO) fully devoted to the magnetospheric studies, allowed a detailed study of the extent, interactions, magnetic and density discontinuities, of the many interactions occurring between the solar wind and the environment of Venus.

-In fact, as it can be noted from the timeline below (Figure 2), all instruments (apart from PHEBUS) will be on during the bow shock crossing and the ion composition boundary:
+In fact, as it can be noted from the timeline below (Figure 2), all instruments (apart from PHEBUS) that were switched on during the bow shock crossing and the ion composition boundary:

 The BepiColombo instruments involved for the Magnetospheric investigations at Venus are: